 Summer sessions are determined by the district course offerings.

-*As an early childhood training institute, the enrollment ages for this classroom changes from toddler to young preschool in the spring, to meet the needs of the college courses taught.
+*As an early childhood training institute, the enrollment ages for this classroom change from toddler to young preschool in the spring, to meet the needs of the college courses taught.

 Download the Child Development Lab School Parent Handbook for additional information about the center’s policies and requirements for admission.